Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Use a screwdriver or a drill with a #2 Philips head to remove all left and right-side undershell screws and remove the bottom plate.
-Lift the lid very carefully, disconnect the LED connection, and power cable off of the circuit board.
+Lift the lid very carefully, and disconnect the LED connection and the power cable from the circuit board.
 Make sure to remove the connectors from the battery and unscrew the battery, control boards, and all components to slowly raise the left and right undershells.

 Once buffered, wipe the area clean with a damp microfiber cloth and pat dry.

 Layout your tarp on a flat surface and place your hoverboard on top of it.
-Grab your spray paint and spray at roughly six to eight inches away, hitting the nozzle lightly to avoid overspraying Spray anywhere from two to four more coats until the color appears uniform, waiting 10 minutes between each coat.
-After applying the last coat, wait up to 24 hours for it to completely dry.
+Grab your spray paint and spray at roughly six to eight inches away, hitting the nozzle lightly to avoid overspraying.
+Spray anywhere from two to four more coats until the color appears uniform, waiting 10 minutes between each coat.
+After applying the last coat, wait up to 24 hours for it to dry completely.